 - The FREE version of the Kadence theme gives you much more options than most paid WordPress themes do.

-- The theme is lightweight, feature-rich, SEO & design-friendly (I really like that they offer color palettes & font pairings that provides consistent design through the website)
+- The theme is lightweight, feature-rich, SEO & design-friendly (I like that they offer color palettes & font pairings that provide consistent design throughout the website)

 Apart from features & benefits, I would also like to mention Ben Ritner.
-He's the founder of the theme & all KadenceWP products, has been very actively developing in the WordPress space for over a decade.
+He's the founder of the theme & all KadenceWP products and has been very actively developing in the WordPress space for over a decade.

 A Quick & Honest Note: Initially, I was more than happy to use what WordPress offers i.e a lot of FREE themes.